jetwhiz/JS-Toolkit/README.md

 # JS-Toolkit
-This toolit offers various ultra-lightweight JavaScript functions to help developers create web applications.
+This toolkit offers various ultra-lightweight JavaScript functions to help developers create web applications.
 By virtue, all of these scripts should always remain less than 10 KB when minified.

 ## Functionality

-The package includes the following functionaity:
+The package includes the following functionality:

 * **EventManager** - Required for all other toolkit scripts *(minified < 2 KB)*
 * **Sortable** - Allow sorting of lists *(minified < 8 KB)*